leothorp/fullstack-typescript-starter/README.md

 ## Starting a project with this template

 Click "Use This Template" near the top of this repo's Github page to create your own copy.
-Continue from there with the "Local Development Setup" section below.
+Continue from there with the setup steps in [Local Development](https://github.com/leothorp/fullstack-typescript-starter#local-development) below.

 ## Technologies Used